polterguy/polterguy.github.io/tutorials/database/index.md

-By intelligently combining our **[where]** node with input arguments to our endpoint, and by applying input arguments to our SQL slot invocation, we can restrict which items are updated/deleted/selected, etc ...
+By intelligently combining our **[where]** node with input arguments to our endpoint, and by applying input arguments to our SQL slot invocation, we can restrict which items are updated/deleted/selected, etc.

-The SQL generator has a lot of additional features, such as joining multiple tables, changing the comparison operator, grouping by column(s), selecting aggregate results, etc. You can see its reference documentation below if you want to dive deeper.
+The SQL generator has a lot of other features, such as joining multiple tables, changing the comparison operator, grouping by column(s), selecting aggregate results, etc. You can see its reference documentation below if you want to dive deeper.